 Before this, Yohji was rumored to be in a relationship with fellow designer Rei Kawakubo during the 1980s and 1990s.
 Also, his daughter Limi Yamamoto debuted as a model in 2002 Tokyo Fashion Week.

 Since he travels a lot due to his work, we are not whether Yohji still lives with his family or not.
 But as soon as we hear something, we will keep you guys updated about it.

 Net Worth and Income

-There is no doubt that the internationally acclaimed designer with a mass following has accumulated hefty sum.
-Besides, Yohji is also one of the most successful Japanese designers till date.
+There is no doubt that the internationally acclaimed designer with a mass following has accumulated a hefty sum.
+Besides, Yohji is also one of the most successful Japanese designers to date.

 However, Yohji’s exact net worth is still under review.
-But according to the survey, the average salary of a Japanese designer is above $62,805 per annual.
-Since he is one of the prominent designers in Asia, we can safely say that Yohji with his caliber earns more than the average.
-In fact, in 2002, Yohji’s main lines sales stood at $100 million.
+But according to the survey, the average salary of a Japanese designer is above $62,805 annually.
+Since he is one of the prominent designers in Asia, we can safely say that Yohji, with his caliber, earns more than the average.
+In fact, in 2002, Yohji’s mainline sales stood at $100 million.